TheBandit105/SE-Coursework-2/LearningPlan.md

 #### 3 Reflection

-What this task has taught me is that there are many ways to organise your work depa
+What this task has taught me is that there are many ways to organise your work depending on your needs and the extra activities you do outside of work.
+This has helped me to reinforce the idea about the work-life balance.
+Furthermore, this task has shown insight as to how software development teams work and how they organise themselves so that the tasks are done to the time limit.
+It goes to show that work at university has to be more well-managed than at school, meaning you need to find the information you want to know about to help complete certain tasks.
+The task also shows that not everything is as it seems as even creating something simple as WBS and Gantt graphs requires time and effort to be able to do.
+In addition to this, these things are not static and so would be tedious to do constantly.

 #### 4 Appendix A - CV